- Written by Dr.Mehmet Demircioglu

 Another pause point is a graft number that pushes beyond the donor area’s safe capacity.
 A higher graft count does not become better just because it is higher.
 The donor area must still serve the patient years later, not only on the day of surgery.

-A second opinion can be useful when the patient feels unsure.
-Getting a second opinion before hair transplant works better when the photos and questions are specific.
+A second opinion can be useful when the patient feels unsure, but the question should be specific.
+Getting a second opinion before hair transplant works better when it includes the original quote, revised quote, photos, and the clinic’s written reason.

 Details to send for a second opinion